CJanecka/Projects_and_CTFs/OS & Web Application Pen-test/README.md

      This script is designed to display a pop-up alert with the message "You have been hacked" when it executed.

-     *Figure 02 - Shows the script successsfully reflected, by displaying the pop-up alert.*
+     *Figure 02 - Shows the script successfully reflected, by displaying the pop-up alert.*

      ![image](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/4e0fc79b-4ba9-4082-b8a7-4037c1d487c7)